awsdocs/aws-storagegateway-user-guide/doc_source/troubleshoot-volume-issues.md

 For cached volumes, if the AWS Storage Gateway console indicates that your volume has a status of IRRECOVERABLE, you can no longer use this volume\.
 If there is data on the volume, you can create a snapshot of the volume and then recover your data from the snapshot or you can clone the volume from the last recovery point\.
 You can delete the volume after you have recovered your data\.
 For more information, see [Your Cached Gateway is Unreachable And You Want to Recover Your Data](#RecoverySnapshotTroubleshooting)\.

 For stored volumes, you can create a new volume from the disk that was used to create the irrecoverable volume\.
 For more information, see [Creating a Volume](GettingStartedCreateVolumes.md)\.
-For information about volume status, see [Understanding Volume Status](managing-volumes.md#StorageVolumeStatuses)\.
+For information about volume status, see [Understanding Volume Statuses and Transitions](managing-volumes.md#StorageVolumeStatuses)\.

 ## Your Cached Gateway is Unreachable And You Want to Recover Your Data<a name="RecoverySnapshotTroubleshooting"></a>